broken/sexy-anime-reviews/README.md

 My notes so I don't forget...
-Can push to appengine via git or script git push appengine appcfg.py update . not sure what happened with upgrade of tools, but now have to use ../google-cloud-sdk/.install/.backup/bin/appcfg.py update .
+can push to appengine via script:
+  ../google-cloud-sdk/platform/google_appengine/appcfg.py --noauth_local_webserver update .
+Used to be able to push with git, but no longer tracking bower_components directory. git push appengine
+If creds expire:
+  gcloud auth login